THE CEHRES ROADMAP

 - Create stake to and involvement of end-users and key stakeholders during all stages of the development and implementation.
 Besides, the application of business modelling approaches for eHealth development and implementation are encouraged.

-The ehealth toolkit eHealth Toolkit is under construction.
-An update will be available in June, with the launch of the Centres novel health book: eHealth Technology, Theory, Development and Evaluation, a multidisciplinary approach (in press, launch 1th of June).
-Besides the eHealth toolkit will be linked to the eHealth MOOC.
+The eHealth Toolkit was updated in June (but still under construction), with the launch of the Centres novel health book: eHealth Technology, Theory, Development and Evaluation, a multidisciplinary approach (in press, launch 1th of June).

 Workplace Implementation of Health Technology

 The academische werkplaats implementatie is an initiative of BMS Health, and a cooperation between the University of Twente and UMCG.
 The aim is to provide and share knowledge and show cases about implementation of Health Technologies.
 A platform (dashboard) will be developed to support science, business; public healthcare with services for implementation (meetings, workshops, networks, methodology etc.).
 A needs assessments among partners (science, business, healthcare) has been conducted (2016) and based on that a the dashboard will be co-developed with partners and launched, 1th of June 2018.
 The academische werkplaats can be considered as an environment for valorization of health technologies and as an instrument to strengthen the implementation of health technologies in Nordic countries (The Netherlands, Scandinavia).

 The results provide concrete directions to strengthen implementation of health technology :

 - Establishment network Business-Science-Health